 Legalities.
 Do you have the space needed to run a safe, sanitary, and lawful animal rescue organization?
 Depending on where you live and where your dog rescue is located, different laws exist to govern the property and zoning requirements and limitations on building specific businesses.

 Relationships.
 Do you have a veterinary contact who is prepared to work with your rescue and provide discounted rates to allow you to provide vet care to the dogs you rescue?
-Do you know any dog trainers or canine behaviorist who can help you retrain abandoned dogs with behavioral issues?
+Do you know any dog trainers or canine behaviorists who can help you retrain abandoned dogs with behavioral issues?

 Time.
-Do you have the time needed to dedicate to running a rescue and are you prepared to have your rescue life run into your home and family life?
-When you just decide on how to start a rescue at first, it may launch like a part-time hobby but as it grows, it's likely to become closer to a full-time job.
+Do you have the time needed to dedicate to running a rescue, and are you prepared to have your rescue life run into your home and family life?
+When you just decide on how to start a rescue at first, it may launch like a part-time hobby, but as it grows, it's likely to become closer to a full-time job.